 - Understand the translation and localisation process

-Ask your translation partner to explain what’s involved in the translation and localisation process so you can identify any friction points and project manage your end as effectively as possible.
+Ask your translation team to explain what’s involved in the translation and localisation process so you can identify any friction points and project manage your end as effectively as possible.
 Most translation service providers will be keen to align their processes with yours to ensure a stress-free translation project, so have these conversations early on.

 Your campaign may also require different marketing translation and localisation services, such as ‘transcreation’ for slogans, straplines and other high impact content.
 By understanding what these services are, and when they are needed, you’ll be able to better manage budgets and the project overall.